claudioAB-dev/claudioAB-dev/readme.md

 - 🌱 **Learning:** Ruby on Rails for scalable web applications
 - 🔭 **Working on:** Personal projects involving API development and web scraping
 - 💬 **Ask me about:** Python, Flask, APIs, web development, and scripting
-- 🎯 **Goal:** Contributing to open-source projects and building impactful applications

 ---